Living with worms

 The worm project consists of several pieces: a live performance 'Living with worms' i.c.w.
 Alexander Robertson, Disorder Live Art, London 201; 'Hi Wormy', watercolour on paper; 'NEW WORM ORDER' a performance lecture by a worm elaborating on symbiosis versus parasitism, N — E º W ( S ) at Jupiter Woods, London, 2019; a workshop where participants were instructed to become worms, N — E º W ( S ) at Jupiter Woods, London, 2019; the 3D rendering of the worm resulting in an animated video i.c.w.
 Natalia Janula, Chalton Gallery, 2019.

-Thunder and techno pump out of speakers above ‘the wormhole’, a cardboard house covered in black cloth, a dark domestic representation of a worm’s home.
-As the soundtrack evolves into squeezing noises, two worms burst out of the wormhole and wiggle into a sitcom of a comical domestic loop: “Coffee darling?”
+Live performance: thunder and techno pump out of ‘the wormhole’, a pile of cardboards covered under black cloth, a domestic representation of a worm’s home.
+Two worms burst out of the wormhole and wiggle into a sitcom of a comical domestic loop: “Coffee darling?”
 “Yes, dear, lovely”.
 “Have you seen the weather darling?”
 Miserable day, darling.”
 “Dark day indeed”.
-An authoritative voice spits provocative poetry out as the worms reach out for contact.
-Their hands touch and after a mating dance they worm back into their whole.
-The two innocent worms gradually evolve into sinister parasites infecting the minds of the audience by using a loud indoctrinating voice.
-The absurd and the comic are used as as strategies to provoke the uncanny double bind of laughter.
-The image of the slippery worm becomes a metaphor for the harmless idea, thought or meme that turns into an infectious toxic dogma.
+Then, a loud authorative voice spits out provocative poetry; the two innocent worms gradually morph into one sinister parasite.
+Showing us how a harmless thought or meme can turn into an infectious toxic dogma.
+The absurd and the comic provoke an uncanny double bind of laughter.